-NCCN guidelines for lymphomas state that advanced RT technologies, such as IMRT, breath hold or respiratory gating, and/or IGRT or PBT, may offer significant and clinically relevant advantages in specific instances to spare OAR and decrease the risk for late, normal tissue damage while still achieving the primary goal of local tumor control.
-Randomized studies to test these concepts are unlikely to be done since these techniques are designed to decrease late effects which take 10+ years to evolve.
-Therefore, the guidelines recommend that RT delivery techniques that are found to best reduce the doses to the OAR in a clinically meaningful way without compromising target coverage should be considered in these patients, who are likely to enjoy long life expectancies following treatment (NCCN, 2023).
+NCCN guidelines for Hodgkin lymphoma state that advanced RT technologies, such as IMRT/VMAT, DIBH or respiratory gating, IGRT and PBT may offer significant and clinically relevant advantages in specific instances to spare important normal OARs and decrease the risk for late, normal tissue damage while still achieving the primary goal of local tumor control.
+The guidelines also state that, although the advantages of tightly conformal dose techniques, such as IMRT, include steep dose gradients between targets and OARS, the "low-dose bath" to normal structures is often increased and that particular treatment to treatment technique and adherence to dose constraints is essential to minimize dose to high-risk OARS.
+Randomized studies to test these concepts are unlikely to be done since these techniques are designed to decrease late effects which take 10 + years to evolve.
+Therefore, the guidelines recommend that RT delivery techniques that are found to best reduce the doses to the OARs in a clinically meaningful way without compromising target coverage should be considered in these individuals, who are likely to enjoy long life expectancies following treatment (NCCN, 2024).